 - The second post compared similarities between cuDF DataFrame and pandas DataFrame.

-- In the fourth post, data processing with Dask, we introduced a Python distributed framework to run distributed workloads on GPUs.
+- In the third post, data processing with Dask, we introduced a Python distributed framework to run distributed workloads on GPUs.

-- In the fifth post, the functionality of cuML, we introduced the Machine Learning library of RAIDS.
+- In the fourth post, the functionality of cuML, we introduced the Machine Learning library of RAPIDS.

 In this tutorial, we introduce and showcase the most common functionality of RAPIDS cuGraph.
-As with cuDF or cuML, to help with getting familiar with cuGraph we provide a cheat sheet that can be downloaded cuGraph-cheatsheet, and an interactive notebook with all the current functionality of cuGraph showcased available at cuGraph-notebooks.
+As with cuDF or cuML, to get familiar with cuGraph we have provided a cuGraph cheatsheet.